Annie Denton Cridge: Biography

+Around 1875 Cridge and her husband Alfred co-wrote a 12-page pamphlet Women's Rights and how to obtain them.
+Annie Cridge died in 1875 at Riverside, working hard to produce food for the commune.

-Cridge had a surviving son, Alfred Denton Cridge, who wrote a science fiction work: Utopia; Or, the History of an Extinct Planet, Psychometrically Explained (1884), one of the earliest U.S. science fiction novels.
+Her surviving son, Alfred Denton Cridge (1860-1922), wrote one of the earliest U.S. science fiction novels, Utopia; Or, the History of an Extinct Planet, Psychometrically Explained (1884).
+He went on to be a political reformer, pushing for the Henry George single tax and helping introduce referendum powers into the Oregon state constitution.

-Notable Works
+Notable works

 "Man's Rights; Or, How Would You Like It?
 Comprising Dreams"

-Cridge published Man's Rights, a work of utopian science fiction and satire, in 1870.
+Cridge's novel Man's Rights, a work of utopian science fiction and satire, was published in 1870.
 It is the first known feminist utopian novel written by a woman.